 Instead, hire somebody who knows what they’re doing.
 Sure, it will cost you a little bit more but it will bring you more money in the long run.
 Think of it as a long-term investment.

 Step 7: Learn How to Use Social Media

 If you want to become a professional travel blogger, you’d better love social media.
 Social media is essential for getting the word out about your new posts and gaining an audience.
 Unfortunately, there are so many blogs out there and your site can easily get lost in the crowd, so be active on at least a few social platforms on a regular basis.
-The most popular ones are Twitter, Facebook, Instagram, Pinterest and Google+.
+The most popular ones are Twitter, Facebook, Instagram, and Pinterest.
 But what may be in today, might be out tomorrow.

 Try to keep you social media handles the same across all platforms.
 This will make it easier for people to find you.